rassuncao/DL2021-Unsupervised/README.md

 # DL2021-Unsupervised
 Python Notebooks to run the code examples of DL unsupervised algorithms for autoencoders, variational autoencoders, and GANs.

 These notebooks are meant to teach Keras with some unsupervised DL algorithms.
-The best sequence to use these notebooks are the following:
+The best sequence to use these notebooks is the following:

 - Autoencoder_MLP_Sequential.ipynb: Building an autoencoder with MultiLayer Perceptron (MLP) using a Sequential Model in Keras
 - Autoencoder_CNN_Sequential.ipynb: Same as above but using convolutional neural nets rather than MLP